 Returning to Houston, my goal was to pursue my dream of becoming a lawyer and, eventually, respond to the call to public service.
 While at South Texas College of Law, I recognized the value in actively competing in moot court and mock trial competitions.
 I recognized that such competitive experiences would make me a better trial lawyer and advocate.

 My most important roles, however, are that of a wife and mother.
-My husband, Eric, and I have been married for over twelve years.
+My husband, Eric, and I have been married for over fourteen years.
 He is a former Captain the United States Army, and we are the proud parents of two young children.
 We teach our children the importance of serving others, and we are active members of Houston’s First Baptist Church.
 In my free time, I enjoy playing the piano, long-distance running, and as a family, we enjoy the opportunity to travel internationally to learn and appreciate other cultures.

 As Judge, I am honored and privileged to serve you on a daily basis.
 In fact, serving you in the civil courthouse has a special significance for me.
 My father, who was a sheet metal fabricator, led the team that fabricated the iconic star that now rests on top of the courthouse.
 As a result, each day I walk the steps of the courthouse, I am easily reminded why I am there: that is, to fulfill my call to serve you through administering justice.